yeniBabatunde/MovieDBList/README.md

 **Image Caching:** Images are cached using FileManager to enhance performance and reduce network calls.
 **UI Constraints:** Managed using SnapKit for the UIKit components.
-**Continuous Integration: **Basic CI script setup using GitHub Actions to clean and build the application.
+**Continuous Integration:** asic CI script setup using GitHub Actions to clean and build the application.
 **Unit Tests:** Unit tests are written to cover different success and failure scenarios.

 # Installing Steps